adito0/SFTP-RFC913/README.md

 ### Test cases:

+The server's directory by default is set to where the project folder is saved.
+This can be changed using the CDIR command which will be discussed later.
+However to check initial directory:
 #### Init
-Upon starting the client, the following should be visible if the client could successfully make a socket.
+Upon starting the client, the following should be visible if the client could not successfully make a socket.
 ```
-Cannot make socket: IOException.
+Cannot make socket: IOException
 ```
-If the client successfully connects with the server, the following messge should appear in the client terminal.
+If the client successfully connects with the server, the following message should appear in the client terminal.
 ```
 +MyServer SFTP Service
 ```